Paul Harvey: Personal views

 Beginning in 1952, Harvey was a friend of FBI Director J. Edgar Hoover.
 Harvey would often submit "advance copies of his radio script for comment and approval."
 Harvey's friendship with Hoover may have helped him escape criminal charges relating to his trespassing at Argonne National Laboratory.
 Harvey was happy to defend Hoover and spoke of him on his show of April 25, 1963: "God help the United States without John Edgar Hoover....
 (FBI) Director Hoover is not retiring.
 If you have heard otherwise, somebody's sinister wish was the father of that thought.
 It is not so."

 Harvey was also a close friend of US Senator Joseph McCarthy and supported his campaign to expose and expel communists from American society and government.

 Harvey was also a close friend of George Vandeman and the Reverend Billy Graham.
-From the mid-1970s to the mid-1980s, Harvey attended Calvary Memorial Church in Oak Park.
+From the mid-1970s to the mid-1980s, Harvey attended Calvary Memorial Church in Oak Park, Illinois.
 When the church moved from its original location on Madison Street to the former Presbyterian Church on Lake Street, Harvey asked Graham to preach at the dedication service.
 Harvey associated with various congregations of different denominations.
 He and his wife regularly attended the Camelback Adventist Church in Scottsdale, Arizona, during his winters there.
 He often quoted the Adventist pioneer Ellen G. White in his broadcasts and received the "Golden Microphone" Award for his professionalism and graciousness in dealing with the church.
 He was also active with a small Plymouth Brethren meeting in Maywood, Illinois, called Woodside Bible Chapel.